PrismLauncher/prismlauncher.org/src/wiki/getting-started/download-modpacks.md

 * FTB Legacy
 * Technic

-After selecting which service you will use you can browse the modpacks available to install.
-Importing from zip assumes you have downloaded the modpack to your computer and will ask for a .zip modpack file.
+After selecting which service you wish to use, you can browse the modpacks which available to install.

+The "**Import from zip**" option assumes that you have manually downloaded a modpack to your computer through other means, and will ask for a **.zip** archive containing a PolyMC compatible pack.